Hassaan-Munawar/Github-User-Search/README.md

 Hey everyone! 👋

-I’m thrilled to announce the launch of my latest project: the GitHub User Search Tool!
+I’m thrilled to announce the launch of my project: the GitHub User Search Tool!
 This tool is designed to help developers and recruiters quickly and easily access comprehensive profiles of GitHub users.

 🔍 Key Features: